Samantha Nierras

 Samantha Camille Dacanay Nierras is a Filipino international footballer.

 Early life

-Nierras was born on July 16, 1989 in Fremont, California in the United States.
+Nierras was born on July 16, 1989, in Fremont, California.
 She was raised in California and later moved to the Philippines in 1999.

 Youth career

 She was first involved in football at the age of 8, when she joined kiddie soccer tournaments sponsored by Milpitas' City Police Department.

 Samantha Nierras played for the La Salle Lady Booters varsity team as a football player.
 She played at midfield position.
 Nierras was named MVP of the UAAP Season 72 when she led her team to the championships as team captain.